 It is also worth noting the differences in the effects of picosecond and nanosecond lasers on polycarbonate materials.

 4. Line ablation (removal of coating)

-Polycrystalline diamond is an extremely hard material for making milling cutter edges.
+Lasers are an ideal tool for machining polycrystalline diamonds, which are extremely hard materials used for making milling cutter edges.

 The benefits of using lasers include non-contact processing and high machining accuracy.

 Micromachining has a wide range of applications and is increasingly being used to produce a variety of daily necessities.